Reading

 At St Peter’s, we promote a love of reading through the use of high quality texts within English lessons.
 We carefully choose books to inspire and motivate children to become better readers and develop a curiosity for reading and an interest in stories.
 We create a reading culture through the promotion of books

-within classes and whole school assemblies, celebrating the reading achievements with parents and the wider community.
+within classes and whole school assemblies, celebrating the reading with parents and the wider community.
 Children have ‘Book Bingo’ reading challenges within their reading diaries to encourage and incentivise them to read a wide and diverse range of books.
 Teachers share a class novel with their children on a daily basis purely as an opportunity to gain enjoyment from a story.
 These books could be chosen as a means of enhancing a particular curriculum focus but the overall focus is to select a book to engage the children and seek enjoyment.

 Reading for fluency

 We ensure that pupils continue to make progress in reading accuracy and fluency in Year 3 through a robust screening approach.
 All children are screened on entry to the school using phonicstrackeronline.com.
-These results enable us to group children based on the precise sounds missing from their reading phases, intervening with striking impact.
+These results enable us to group children based on the precise sounds missing from their reading code, intervening with striking impact.

 Regular monitoring and assessments rapidly identify children failing to make sufficient progress.
 Teachers endeavour to diagnose the root cause of the issue in order to put the best intervention in place.
 Whether this be reading speed, understanding, skills in decoding or potentially difficulties including dyslexia, the root cause needs identifying in order to address the concern and respond accurately.
-Teaching assistants are all scheduled to receive a full day of phonics letters and sounds training as well as a ‘Switch on Reading’ refresher training course.
-Regular CPD opportunities enable our staff to adopt a consistent approach across the Key Stage.

 All whole class comprehension lessons include the opportunity for readers to read at length.
 Children learn to respond and read back in a choral fashion to improve fluency.
 They also provide opportunities to re-read extracts previously discussed with the purpose of increasing reading fluency.